kinu-garage/hut_10sqft/README.rst

 Nameing of the repo
 --------------------

-Hojo (from The Ten Foot Square Hut. Êý¾æµ­), or The Ten Foot Square Hut.
+Hojo (from The Ten Foot Square Hut. æ–¹ä¸ˆ), or The Ten Foot Square Hut.

 That's almost exactly the size of the original author's (@130s) current office at his home.
 Also common with Hojoki is that from this tiny space, knowledge is compiled and distributed to the world (for me roboticis squad (exagge*)).